srivatsanb-alt/fmMuleInterfaceCompare/readme.md

 # Fleet maintenance #

 ## Update map files ##
-1. Copy all the new map files to <fm_static_directory>/<fleet_name>/map/ folder
+1. Copy all the new map files to <fm_static_directory>/<fleet_name>/all_maps/<map_version_name>/ folder
-2. Select the fleet which needs the map update from the webpage header in the dashboard and press update_map button on the webpage header(present along with start/stop fleet , emergency_stop fleet etc.)
+2. Select the fleet which needs the map update from the webpage header in the dashboard and press update_map button on the webpage header(present along with start/stop fleet , emergency_stop fleet etc.), and choose map_version from drop down
 3. Restart of FM after update map button is pressed.
 FM Pop up would ask for restart.